CGenius-FIAP/Devops/readme.md

 # 3)
 ## 🌟🌟 <a id="benefits"></a> Benefits of Using Chatbots 🌟🌟
-Why Chatbots Are Transforming Customer Service:
+Why Chatbots Are Transforming Customer Service:<br>
 1️⃣ 🏦 Cost-Efficiency: When compared to traditional customer support methods, chatbots offer significantly reduced operating costs.
 These digital agents are available 24/7, providing non-stop customer service that human agents can't possibly match.
 This leads to a lower overhead without sacrificing quality support.

 2️⃣ 🌍 Global Availability: Their constant availability isn't just convenient—it's a game-changer for global business operations.
 Chatbots can accommodate customers in various time zones without the extra expense of overnight staffing, thus widening your global reach and enhancing customer experience.